 All ships shall keep on board a record of navigational activities and incidents which are of importance to safety of navigation and which must contain sufficient detail to restore a complete record of the voyage.
-When such information is not maintained in the ship's log-book, it shall be maintained and in another form approved by the Administration.
+When such information is not maintained in the ship's log-book, it shall be maintained and approved by the Administration.